 Some things to keep in mind when you’re making homemade almond butter:

 - Be patient.
 It can take awhile for the nuts to blend up into a butter, sometimes up to 15 minutes.
 Just keep on keeping on until you get that velvety smooth consistency.

 - Add oil as necessary.
 You can control the thickness of your nut butter by adding coconut oil.
 In this recipe I added some because the pretzels thicken the butter significantly, but often times if you’re patient (see above) you’ll find that the natural oils will be enough.

 - Never ever ever add any liquids other than oil.
 That means no water or milk.
 Believe me, I’ve made this mistake.
 It clumps together and no matter how patient you are, it will never ever ever turn into the smooth butter you desire.

-This Maple Almond Pretzel Butter is something truly special.
+This Maple Pretzel Homemade Almond Butter is something truly special.